abluescarab/tModLoader-WingSlot/README.md

 * VVV101 for released updated version
 * vizthex for suggesting slot location option
 * jofairden for suggesting mod compatibility slot overrides
+* direwolf420 for fixing the mod for 0.11.5 and adding getEquipSlotItem & other `mod.Call()`s